nirav99/Contest/README.txt

      Otherwise it's state is dead.
   c) The new state should be independent of the manner in which the board
      matrix is traversed.

+15) Anagrams.java - Given a set of words on the command line, determine if these words are anagrams of each other.
+A word is an anagram of another word if it has exactly the same characters as the other word, but possibly a different order, e.g. the words stop, pots and tops are anagrams of each other.